Muki and Maas-Eddo and Cod Fish Curry

 Once the onions are caramelized, add spices.
 The most popular spices in south Asian cooking is turmeric, coriander, red chili powder, and cumin.
 However for a fish curry my family only uses turmeric and red chili powder-and only a little at that!
 It really helps to let the natural flavors of the ingredients being used come through, instead of smothering it with spices.
 But of course, it’s a personal choice for us!

 Sauté the spices in the onions and oil for a few minutes just to toast them and get rid of any raw taste.
 After that, the base is done!
 This base can be used for anyyyyyyyyy fish curry and vegetable combo—the options truly are endless.
-Some examples are potato and fish, cauliflower and fish, spinach and fish, unripe papaya and shrimp, and so much more.
+Some examples are potato and fish, cauliflower and fish, spinach and fish, unripe papaya and shrimp, fish and zucchini, shrimp and pumpkin, and so much more.

-Cook on low for about 10 minutes to give the eddo a chance to release any juices.
-Then add a cup of water and simmer gently, covered, until the eddo is just about cooked through. if you stick a knife in it, there should be a slight resistance.
+Cook on low for about 10-15 minutes to give the eddo a chance to release any juices.
+Then add a cup of water and simmer gently, covered, until the eddo is just about cooked through.
+If you stick a knife in it, there should be only a slight resistance, if that.

-One the eddo is mostly cooked through, add the fish.
+Once the eddo is mostly cooked through, add the fish.
 I am using cod because it’s a nice firm white fish with a meaty taste that we really enjoy and compliments the heartiness of eddo well.
-Add the fish to the eddo and add another 1/2 cup of water.
-Cover again and simmer gently until the fish and eddo are both cooked through.
+You can also use other whitefish, like tilapia or catfish.

 At the end, garnish with fresh chopped cilantro.
 If you want to get really traditional, add in a few Thai chilis slices down the middle.